neil314159/portfolio-project-5/TESTING.md

 * Acceptance Criteria 1
     * Given that I am a logged in admin user
     * When I click the admin link in the navbar
-    * Then I am presented with an admin dahsboard for the site
+    * Then I am presented with an admin dashboard for the site
 * Acceptance Criteria 2
     * Given that I am viewing the admin dashboard
     * Then I can see shortcut buttons for adding, editing and removing blog posts or categories